The Xometry app works best with JavaScript enabled!

 An OBJ file works by providing a detailed representation of a 3D object.
 It includes data on vertices, texture coordinates, vertex normals, and the faces that make each polygon.
 This information is used by 3D graphics programs to reconstruct the object's surface geometry, color, shading, texture, and material.
 When compared to STL files, OBJ files are more versatile because they can include several kinds of extra information.

-What Are the Disadvantages of the OBJ File Format?
+Advantages of the OBJ File Format

 Here's a list of the advantages of the OBJ file format: